What can we do for you?

 Assistant Design Engineer

 As a member of the EXTEND team since June 2022, Pritty is currently focused on SMEs engagement, organizing workshops, and developing content and tools to support LCCF’s goals and objectives.
-Pritty joined the Design Engineering team as an Assistant Design Engineer after graduating in 2021 from the University of Strathclyde with a Masters in Product Design Engineering.
-In 2018, she interned at AFRC, and last year she worked as a graduate design engineer at NMIS supporting the Remake testbed and collaborating with the Manufacturing Skills Academy.
+Pritty joined the Design Engineering team as an Assistant Design Engineer after graduating from the University of Strathclyde with a Masters in Product Design Engineering.
+She previously interned at the Advanced Forming Research Centre (AFRC), and also worked as a graduate design engineer at NMIS supporting the Remake testbed and collaborating with the Manufacturing Skills Academy.

 Aineias has a bachelor’s degree in mechanical engineering and a master’s degree in Operational research and Industrial Management from the National Technical University of Athens (NTUA).
 Additionally, he is a PhD candidate at the University of Strathclyde, with the focus areas being End of Life (EoL) multicriteria Decision making and Remanufacturing.
 Aineias supported SMEs in various stages of their journey, such as funding finding, Lifecycle Assessment (LCA) of their product, Carbon Accounting and many more.
 Additionally, he has delivered workshops regarding LCAs engaging the industry and spreading the word about how sustainability is the right way to move forward.